Daesparz/Conundrum_7/README.md

 An exhaustive EDA analysis is elaboread in [Exploratory Data Analysis](`exploratory_data_analysis.ipynb`)., where we develop a story-telling around the importance of the Census 2011 in the UK and their results by regions, social status, industry, health conditions and religion, just to mention some of the main features that help us to figure out the huge picture about the UK population.

 The supervised machine learning problem is solved using Categorical Naive Bayes and Feature Selection techniques to improve the accuracy and avoid overfitting the model.
+More details can be found in ['Predictive Modeling of Work Status'](predictive_modeling_work_status.ipynb).

 ### Variable List